Ray and Ada's Story

 Together with Ada, Ray and his support worker now regularly make trips to the shopping centre, the park or to visit family and friends.
 And at long last, Ray’s been able to get some authentic Chinese food from his favourite restaurant again.

 “In the beginning I had no idea what the NDIS was about or how it could help Ray with his needs.
 I didn’t understand all the information in English and was worried and that it might cause nothing but trouble.
-I was so happy to find Quincy from Plan Partners.
+I was so happy to find my Support Coordinator from Plan Partners.
 He was able to explain everything in my own language and make it a lot less scary, and even found a support worker who speaks Chinese.”

 “Ray and I both feel safe and comfortable now.
 Back then, Ray was stuck in his nursing home not doing much at all.
 Ray is so much happier now he is out and about in the community again - and I worry a lot less about him!”